melgrove/DH151/Week5/updated_proposal.md

    3. Scale, zoom level, attribution, and other standard map niceties
 2. A user can see data that is associated by entity (1. in the _abstracted model_) to any geospatial column. ie the rest of the data from the row that the geospatial column is in can be viewed when clicking on it.
+3. A user can share links to maps and tables
 ### Final
 1. A user can perform geospatial filters using the query builder
    1. The following functions are supported: contains, crosses, disjoint, within distance, equals, intersects, touches, overlaps, within